- Genre: Role-playing Game / Stealth Action

 - Disjointed narrative

-- Story dependent on knowledge of previous games
+- Dependent on knowledge of previous games

-- Ending may be a bit abrupt and anticlimactic
+- Somewhat abrupt and anticlimactic ending

 Mankind Divided was one of the AAA titles I anticipated for 2016; certainly the only one I was really looking forward to play since last year.
 For the most part, I'm satisfied with what I got for my money.
 But from what I've been seeing online, a lot of fans don't feel the same way.
 It's nowhere near the disappointment levels of No Man's Sky, but it still does fall short in one or two things.